tcnksm/gcli/README.md

 [license]: https://github.com/tcnksm/gcli/blob/master/LICENSE
 [godocs]: http://godoc.org/github.com/tcnksm/gcli

 `gcli` (formerly `cli-init`) generates the codes and its directory structure you need to start building CLI tool by Golang right out of the box.
-All you need is to provide name, command names and [framework](#support-frameworks) you want to use.
+You can use your favorite [framework](#support-frameworks).

 ## Usage